Skip to main content

 # Validate the generated profile

-nono policy validate ~/.config/nono/profiles/my-agent.json
+nono profile validate ~/.config/nono/profiles/my-agent.json

 # Use the profile